ehsanyousefzadehasl/PyDS/README.md

 You can see the Python function ord() which goes to get the ASCII value of a letter, and chr() to get the letter associated with an ASCII value.
 You see that there is a HashTable class and methods to store and lookup values, and a helper function to calculate a hash value given a string.

 ## Part 5 - Trees
+For understanding this part, first you need to be familiar with graph theory and tree concept from discrete structures course but we are going to shortly review some important concepts.
+**Tree**: is really an extension of linked list.
+In a linked list, each element points only to next element (we consider it a horizontal structure) but in a tree each element can point to some elements (we consider it a vertical structure).

+For trees, we have 2 kinds (1) Connected - all nodes are connected to each other - (2) Unconnected -there are two nodes that there is not any path from them to each other-.

+**A cycle in a tree**: occurs when on a path we encounter a node twice.

+**Level of a node**: in a Tree is the number of connection which should has been taken to reach the root plus 1.

+**Child and parent terminology**: The node with higher level is the child of the node with that level minus 1.
+Note that in a tree, a node may have both child and parent roles.
+The node with lowest level is **Ancestor** and the with highest level is Descendant.

+**Leaf**: The node in a tree which has not any child.
+It's other name is **external node**.
+The nodes other than leaves are called **Internal Leaves**.

+**Height of a node**: is the number of edges between the node and the furthest leaves.
+The height of a tree is equal to the height of the root.
+(Height of a leaf is zero)

+**Depth of a node**: is the number of edges between the root and the node.

+### Tree Traversal

+Tree is not a linear data structure like a list, so there is no clear way to traverse through every element.
+The tree traverse is important because without visiting all elements, searching and sorintg the elements can not be correctly done.
+There are two ways to traverse trees: **DFS (Depth First Search)**, **BFS (Breadth First Search)**

+##### DFS (Depth First Search)
+DFS is a recursive concept which there is a child to visited go inside and repeat it.

+##### BFS (Breadth First Search)
+BFS is a level order traverse which all nodes in a same level are visited then movement to higher level occurs.